Reading Well Books on Prescription scheme

 Feeling Low?
 Lying awake worrying?
 Stressed?

-The books and audio CDs help with a range of commonly experienced mental health issues, such as depression, anxiety and stress.
+The self-help books help with a range of commonly experienced mental health issues, such as depression, anxiety and stress.

 - How the prescription scheme works